 - Laminectomy surgery – This is expected to reduce symptoms in 60 to 90 percent of people who undergo the procedure.

 Need help finding the right lawyer?
 Call Michigan Auto Law first

 If you have suffered a herniated disc after a car accident and would like to speak to an experienced injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.